rapiddweller/rapiddweller-benerator-ce/doc/troubleshooting.md

 [http://kr.forums.oracle.com/forums/thread.jspa?threadID=554236](http://kr.forums.oracle.com/forums/thread.jspa?threadID=554236)
 .

-The solution is using the newest JDBC driver, at least 10.2.0.4 or 11.0\.
-BTW: It is backwards compatible with the Oracle 9 databases.
+The solution is using the newest JDBC driver, at least `10.2.0.4` or `11.0`\.
+BTW: It is backward compatible with the Oracle 9 databases.

 ## Time is cut off in Oracle dates

 Oracle changed back and forth the mapping of internal types to JDBC times in Oracle 8 and 11, the mapping in Oracle 9 and 10 is wrong, see [http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-faq-090281.html#08_00](http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-faq-090281.html#08_00)
 .
-In order to fix the behaviour, use the newest available Oracle 11 JDBC driver you can get, it is backwards compatible down to Oracle 9 and provides a proper mapping of the date type for all Oracle database versions.
+In order to fix the behaviour, use the newest available Oracle 11 JDBC driver you can get, it is backward compatible down to Oracle 9 and provides a proper mapping of the date type for all Oracle database versions.

 ## Composite Keys

 Benerator expects single-valued ids.
-It does not automatically support composite keys and composie references
+It does not automatically support composite keys and composite references.

 Since composite keys typically have a business meaning, most composite keys cannot be automatically generated.
 So there is no need to support this.